bancorprotocol/carbon-app/doc/overlapping.md

 else :
 - buy budget: initial sell budget +/- calculated buy budget
 - sell budget: initial sell budget +/- user budget

+## Chart
+### Market Price
+The chart displays either :
+1. User Market Price
+2. External Market Price

+But it doesn't display the calculated market price !
+If neither user market price nor extern market price are defined, the chart is **disabled**.

+### Marginal Price
+The marginal price displayed depends on the state of the form :
+- **untouched**: displays the marginal price of the strategy.
+- **touched**: displays the marginal price calculated based on the form params.